MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityCharacteristic.md

 ms.author: cdmditeam
 ---

-# Water quality characteristic in CloudforSustainabilityWaterDataModel(WaterQualityCharacteristic)
+# Water quality characteristic in Sustainability water data model (WaterQualityCharacteristic)

 Describes the property being evaluated during the analysis of the water sample collected.